geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-05-26/meeting-transcript.md

 If we have a good way to do this, I think we could probably also do it for the llamas we're already beaming in benchmark.
 We only instrument the token time.
 We don't instrument the setup time.
-Yeah, I think for Lama should be easier since we have already been made.
+Yeah, I think for LLaMA should be easier since we have already been made.
 We just need to log the time to first token or something like that.

 ##### **Chenyu** [[00:06:28](https://www.youtube.com/watch?v=bktO9YRV8pc&t=388)]